jaovitubr/wweb-proto/tools/packager/javascript/readme.md

 ✨ The proto files were last modified in **WhatsApp Web version**: `{{WA_VERSION}}`.

-**⚠️ This package automatically updates when a new version of the proto files is detected.**
+**⚠️ This package is automatically updated when a change is detected in the proto files.**

 ## Installation